OpenDSA/OpenDSA/RST/en/Glossary.rst

    DSA
       Abbreviation for Data Structures and Algorithms.

+   dynamic
+      Something that is changes (in contrast to :term:`static`).
+      In computer programming, dynamic normally refers to something that happens at run time.
+      For example, run-time analysis is analysis of the program's behavior, as opposed to its (static) text or structure Dynamic binding or dynamic memory allocation occurs at run time.

    dynamic allocation
       The act of creating an object from :term:`free store`.
       In C++, Java, and JavaScript, this is done using the ``new``